AOrto/AOrto.github.io/README.md

   <h2>Corcoran Announcements:</h2>
 </div>

-May 30 6pm Branch Game Night with hot dogs

 May 31: 5th Sunday Lesson 2nd hour RS room

 July 5: United Worldwide Fast for Religious Liberty

-If you see this, ask President Orton: What he thinks will cause the next Global extinction?
+If you see this, ask President Orton: does he believe in life after love?
 ---

 For any questions, please contact The Missionaries at (559)231-0649